sneepe/flowdo/README.md

-# Kanban Drag-and-Drop Todo App
+# FlowDo - Drag-and-Drop Kanban App

-This is a simple, single-page web application implementing a Kanban-style todo board using HTML, CSS, and vanilla JavaScript.
+This is a simple, single-page web application implementing a Kanban-style todo board called FlowDo, using HTML, CSS, and vanilla JavaScript.

 ## Features